 “It’s important to zero in on the key themes and trends that are actually resonating with consumers to determine what is actually driving growth within chicken among the myriad of health, wellness and sustainability claims today.”

-Nelson will present and evaluate key trends in the retail landscape from production and sustainability claims, as well as how consumer purchasing and protein eating habits are shifting, at the 2020 Chicken Marketing Summit, to be held July 19-21 at the Omni Amelia Island Plantation Resort in Fernandina Beach, Florida.
+Nelson will present and evaluate key trends in the retail landscape from production and sustainability claims, as well as how consumer purchasing and protein eating habits are shifting, during How chicken brands identify, focus on key consumer trends, the fourth webinar in the Chicken Marketing Summit series webinar series.
+Free registration for the webinar, scheduled for June 10 at 10:00 a.m.
+CDT, is now open.

 Know your lane